Arvid Kleven

 Arvid Parly Kleven (29 November 1899 in Trondheim - 23 November 1929 in Kristiania) was a Norwegian composer and flautist.

 Biography

 Kleven studied flute in Oslo under Axel Andersen and music theory under Gustav Lange.
-From 1919 he was a flautist in the orchestra of the Nationaltheater, Later he was solo flutist in the orchestra of the Philharmonic Society of Kristiania.
+From 1919 he was a flautist in the orchestra of the Nationaltheater, Later he was solo flautist in the orchestra of the Philharmonic Society of Kristiania.
 He composed a symphony, a symphonic fantasy, a symphonic poem, an orchestral prelude, chamber music works, piano pieces and songs.